Access to phones and the internet

 Rise of the mobile phone

 India has had landline phones for over 100 years, but their ownership remained limited.
-In 1999, 7% of Indian households owned a landline phone, and by 2005 it had peaked at 14% of households[2].
-Today, less than 1% of homes have landline phones.[3]
+Only 7% of Indian households owned a landline phone in 1999.
+Household ownership of landlines increased to 14% of households by 2005, when it peaked.[1]
+By 2023, less than 1% of Indian homes had landline phones.[2]

 Mobile phone ownership, on the other hand, took off rapidly, and democratised phone ownership in a way that landline phones were never able to.
 In 2008, there were 346 million registered mobile SIM cards in India.
-Between 2008 and 2024, this number more than tripled.
+Between 2008 and 2018, this number more than tripled, and has remained about the same since.

 Mobile phone usage in India

-To understand how many people actually use phones and who they are, we look at a nationally representative sample survey of over a million people conducted by the Indian government.
-The National Sample Survey Office's (NSSO) Comprehensive Annual Modular Survey asked respondents in 2022-23 about, among other things, their mobile phone and internet usage.[8]
+To understand how many people actually use phones and who they are, we look at a nationally representative sample survey of over a million people conducted by the NSO.
+The Comprehensive Annual Modular Survey asked respondents about their mobile phone and internet usage.

-A majority of Indian phone users, particularly among women, share their phone with a family member, and are not exclusive users of the device they use.
+A majority of Indian phone users share their phone with a family member, and are not exclusive users of the device.
+Sharing of mobile phones is more likely among women than among men.

 As of 2023, about 15% of Indians above the age of 15, or roughly 150 million people, said that they had not used a phone in the three months preceding the survey.

-The non-usage of mobile phones is not on account of a lack of access.
-Nine in ten people who do not use a phone live in households that own a mobile phone.[11]
+The non-usage of mobile phones at the individual level is not on account of a lack of access at the household level.
+Nine in ten people who do not use a phone live in households that own a mobile phone.[8]

 Access to the internet

 The rise of mobile phones also powered the spread of internet availability in India.
-In the ten years from 2014 to 2024, India added 30 million wired internet connections.
-In the same time, India added nearly 900 million mobile broadband connections.
+In the ten years from 2014 to 2024, India added nearly 900 million mobile broadband connections, but only 30 million wired internet connections.

-Household surveys point to a similar expansion of household-level internet access; only 2% of homes in India had internet access in 2009, but once mobile broadband entered the space, the pace of access accelerated.
-By 2014, nearly three in ten homes had internet access and by 2023, about eight in ten homes were connected to the internet.[12]
+Similar to mobile phone ownership and use, household surveys also record information on internet access and usage.
+They point towards similar expansion of household-level internet access.
+Just 2% of homes in India had internet access in 2009.
+But as mobile phones became ubiquitous and mobile broadband entered the space, the pace of internet access accelerated.
+By 2014, nearly three in ten homes had internet access, and by 2023, about eight in ten homes were connected to the internet.[10]

 The digitally disconnected